 This course will be presented as an online, synchronous class.
 You are required to meet with the group for supervision via WebEx on Wednesdays at 5:00PM until 7:30PM and as scheduled for individual supervision.
 Please arrive to the WebEx meetings early.
 Late admission may not be permitted and may result in being counted absent for that week's meeting.
-Course documents will be housed in Blackboard.
-Please check Blackboard regularly for course information.
-Individual meetings in addition to the scheduled group meetings will be scheduled as needed at the request of the instructor or at student request.
+Course documents will be housed in Canvas.
+Please check Canvas regularly for course information.
+Individual meetings in addition to the scheduled group meetings will be scheduled as needed at the request of the instructor or at student request

 This is a web-based course.
 All interactions are scheduled online.
-The supervision group meets via WebEx You will be required to log on to the blackboard system in order to complete assignments during the semester (e.g., submit assignments, obtain handouts).
+The supervision group meets via WebEx at the link shared with you (note, this is not my personal meeting room but a more private space).
+You will receive an invitation to our group meetings directly from WebEx.
+You will be required to log on to the Canvas system to complete assignments during the semester (e.g., submit assignments, obtain handouts).